- 1 Summary

-- Exchange one of your pawns with any other pawn that's on the ring of fields.
-Pawns that are standing on their start field cannot be exchanged!
+- Exchange one of your pawns with any other pawn that's on the ring of spaces.
+Pawns that are standing on their start space cannot be exchanged!
 You are allowed to exchange two of your own pawns, which has no effect at all.
 But sometimes, that's just what one needs.

-- Move one of your pawns by 12 fields
+- Move one of your pawns by 12 spaces.

-- You can move one of your pawns by 13 fields, or bring a new pawn from your start zone to the start field.
+- You can move one of your pawns by 13 spaces, or bring a new pawn from your start zone to the start space.